chad-cirrus/cirrus-lms-fe-mono/README.md

 This is the mono repo for Cirrus Learning Management.

 ## Compodoc documentation generator
-A website can be genereted for documentation of the app.
+A website can be generated for documentation of the app.

 https://github.com/compodoc/compodoc